koolquark/nkmedia/doc/fs.md

 ## bridge

 Allows to connect two different Freeswitch sessions together.

-If you use the `master_id: ...` parameter in the session creation request, this session will be set as _slave_ of the other session (see [Core API](api.md#create)).
-Otherwise, you must use the `peer_id: ...` parameter with the _session id_ of the peer to connect to.
+Once you have a session of any type, you can start (or switch) any other session and bridge it to the first one through the server.
+You need to use type _bridge_ and include the field `peer_id` pointing to the first one.

+It is recommended to use the field `master_id` in the new second session, so that it becomes a _slave_ of the first, _master_ session.
+This way, if either sessions stops, the other will also stop automatically.

 **Sample**